gwyatt40/Intermediate-Arduino/README.md

 The object of this assignment was to use a potentiometer to control the speed of a DC motor.
 To do this we had to use several new wiring components including a transistor, a diode, and a battery pack.

 ### Problems
 I had lots of issues with the wiring for this project, ranging from problems with the battery pack to problems with the direction of the diode.
 Since a battery pack was needed to power the motor (in addition to the computer powering the arduino), I had to find a battery pack that was wired and sautered to have exactly 6V of power.
 Luckily I was able to do this, but I had to test it a few times to make sure it worked and I kept forgetting what order the batteries went in to produce exactly 6V.
 After I got a working battery pack I had to deal with the rest of the wiring.
 There was a frtzing diagram on the Canvas page which was definitely helpful, but I wasn't able to figure out the finepoints of the wiring (pins etc.) from that alone.
+I some googling and copied some other people's fritzing but my wiring still tuned out really wrong and I made lots of silly mistakes (my diode was facing the way, etc).
+Once Mr. H showed me how to fix my wiring, it turned out that my code (which was pretty simple) was ok and I got my project to work.
+I probably should have tried to find a really reliable fritzing diagram on Google instead of trying to piece together my wiring from random Arduino forums and what I saw of other people's projects.

 ### Pictures
 <img src = "https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Media/MotorControlPhoto.jpg" width="400">